-PIB (Pay in Lieu of Benefits) - Regular full-time bargaining unit employees may participate in a "no benefit" program, called, "Modified Comp Program," as outlined and defined in the Employer's Modified Compensation Program.
-The Employer reserves the right to implement, modify or eliminate the Modified Comp Program.
+Regular full-time bargaining unit employees may participate in a "no benefit" program, called, "Pay in Lieu of Benefits," (PILB) as outlined and defined in the Employer's PILB Program.
+The Employer reserves the right to implement, modify or eliminate the PILB Program.